Licensing Application Package Information

 SSNs are required on the application form.
 Collection of the SSN is authorized by Business & Professions Code Section 30 and Public Law 94-455 (42 U.S.C.A.
 405(2)(c)).
 SSNs are used exclusively for the purpose of tax enforcement and/or compliance with any judgment or order for family support in accordance with Family Code Section 17520.
 If an applicant fails to disclose their SSN, they will be reported to the Franchise Tax Board (FTB), and may be accessed a $100 penalty by the FTB.

 An applicant must be deemed eligible by the Bureau to take the licensing examination.
 Once eligible, examination candidates must contact the Center for Guardianship Certification (CGC) to register for the examination.
 The examination application form can be obtained from the CGC web site or by contacting CGC at:

 The Bureau will not accept examination application forms or any examination related fees.

 A candidate has 12 months in which to pass the examination.
-If the candidate fails to pass one or both parts of the examination they may sit for re-examination a maximum of four times within the 12-month eligibility period not to exceed one re-examination attempt every 30 days.
-Failure to pass both parts of the examination within the 12-month eligibility period will deem a licensing application incomplete and abandoned.
+If the candidate fails to pass the examination, they may sit for re-examination a maximum of four times within the 12-month eligibility period not to exceed one re-examination attempt every 30 days.
+Failure to pass the examination within the 12-month eligibility period will deem a licensing application incomplete and abandoned.